tanghao-xiaomi/docs/en/device_dev_guide/connection/network/driver/net_driver_guide.md

 Note: `TX_RESERVED = LL_GUARDSIZE - LL_HDRLEN`

 #### RX Buffer Layout

-In OpenVela's network driver, the RX Buffer (Receive Buffer) is used to store received data.
+In openvela's network driver, the RX Buffer (Receive Buffer) is used to store received data.
 Below is the layout structure of the RX Buffer and related explanation.

 ![img](./figures/005.svg)